jren2/Modal-Hackathon/README.md

 # EgoTrim · Behavioral-diversity curation for EgoVerse

-EgoTrim is a dark, interactive Streamlit dashboard for inspecting how much EgoVerse footage can be removed while retaining the behaviors that matter.
-The current app is intentionally backed only by mock JSON: it does not run feature extraction, embeddings, clustering, or any other ML pipeline step.
+EgoTrim is both a data pipeline and interactive demo for inspecting how much EgoVerse footage can be removed while retaining the behaviors that matter.
+The current app is hosted at https://jren2--egoverse-segment-browser-web.modal.run/ with a more in depth description of the pipeline below.

+## Methodology

 ## Dashboard